Research fellows

 Henry Gao.
 Prof. Gao is Associate Professor of law at Singapore Management University (Singapore) and Dongfang Scholar Chair Professor at Shanghai Institute of Foreign Trade.
 With law degrees from three continents, he started his career as the first Chinese lawyer at the World Trade Organization (WTO) Secretariat.
 He has advised many national governments, the WTO, and World Bank on trade issues.
 He sits on the Advisory Board of the WTO Chairs Program established in 2009.

 Lee Jones, Ph.D.
-Dr. Jones is Reader (Associate Professor) in International Politics at Queen Mary University of London (UK).
-He specializes in Chinese domestic and international political economy.
-He has published extensively on Chinese companies’ engagements in Southeast Asia and beyond and examined how China’s rising outward FDI and other overseas interests are reshaping Chinese foreign policy.
-He currently leads a large team of scholars studying the Belt and Road Initiative across the global south.
+Dr. Jones is Professor of Political Economy and International Relations at Queen Mary University of London (UK).
+He specializes in Chinese and Southeast Asian domestic and international political economy.
+He has published extensively on Chinese companies’ engagements in Southeast Asia and beyond and examined how China’s rising outward FDI and other overseas interests are reshaping Chinese foreign policy, including the Belt and Road Initiative and development financing.

 Amitendu Palit, Ph.D.
 Dr. Palit is Senior Research Fellow and Research Lead (Trade and Economics) at the Institute of South Asian Studies (ISAS), National University of Singapore (Singapore).
 Dr. Palit, an economist, also is a member of the World Economic Forum’s trade and investment council.
 His current research focuses on the regulatory frameworks of mega-RTAs, the impact of mega-RTAs, and regional value chains in the Asia-Pacific.
 He spent several years in India’s Ministry of Finance.